Study of noise in virtual distillation circuits for quantum error mitigation: Numerical Results

 In \figref[b]{fig:qaoa} we plot the minimum number of samples $R$ required for the variance of the estimator defined in Eq.~\eqref{eq:estimator} to be $\leq 10^{-3}$, averaged over all the 30 instances.
 We also do this for the unmitigated variance of the sample mean, given by

 where $R$ is the total number of samples and $\rho_\Lambda$ is the output from the QAOA circuit with error channel $\Lambda\in \{\Lambda_\mathrm{dep}, \Lambda_\mathrm{Z}\}$.
-Since the virtual distillation circuit uses two copies of $\rho_\Lambda$ as input but is only counted as one sample, to make a fair comparison between the unmitigated and mitigated variances, we scale the variance of the unmitigated sample mean by $1/2$.
+Since the virtual distillation circuit uses two copies of $\rho_\Lambda$ as input but is only counted as one sample, therefore to provide an adjusted comparison that takes into account the additional resources used in virtual distillation, we scale the variance of the unmitigated sample mean by $1/2$.
 Indeed, for a pure state $\rho$, it can be shown that Eq.~\eqref{eq:mitigated-variance} is equal to Eq.~\eqref{eq:unmitigated-variance}~\cite{huggins_virtual_2021}.
 From the two solid lines in \figref[b]{fig:qaoa}, we see that the mean number of samples grow exponentially with virtual distillation for both types of errors.
 However, the difference between the number of samples needed for dephasing noise is only negligibly ($\ll$ factor of 10) larger than those needed for depolarizing noise.